y2q-actionman/cl-aws-custom-runtime-test/README.md

 Here, what you to do is:

 1. Start the Docker VM.
-2. In the VM, build our runtime to a single binary named **bootstrap**.
+2. In the VM, build your runtime to a single binary named **bootstrap**.
 3. Makes a zip file contains the **bootstrap** file.

 ``` shell